Aveline-art/CivicTechJobs-Documentation-Test/docs/developer/design-system.md

 - remains static until reaching a certain breakpoint
 - uses static css sizing units, such as px

-[show example of buttons that are reponsive]
+[insert example of buttons that are reponsive]

 Scalability and responsiveness are not mutually exclusive.
 A webpage can contain both scalable and responsive components.
 As a matter of fact, a single component can be both responsive and scalable.